mag123c/mag123c/README.md

-### 🔥 Just steady anythhing with whole life 🔥

-Use [nestjs-stdschema](https://github.com/mag123c/nestjs-stdschema), Universal schema validation for NestJS using the standard-schema specification.
+With [nestjs-stdschema](https://github.com/mag123c/nestjs-stdschema), Universal schema validation for NestJS using the standard-schema specification.

 <br>
 <br>